mozilla/gecko-dev/tools/fuzzing/docs/fuzzing_interface.rst

 ::

-   $ python -m fuzzfetch -a --fuzzing --target gtest -n firefox-fuzzing
+   $ python -m fuzzfetch -a --fuzzing --target firefox gtest -n firefox-fuzzing

 to fetch the latest optimized build.
 Alternatively, we offer non-ASan debug builds which you can download using

 ::

-   $ python -m fuzzfetch -d --fuzzing --target gtest -n firefox-fuzzing
+   $ python -m fuzzfetch -d --fuzzing --target firefox gtest -n firefox-fuzzing

 In both commands, ``firefox-fuzzing`` indicates the name of the directory that will be created for the download.